stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Yet now the sway of reason seemed irrefutably shaken, for this Cyclopean maze of squared, curved, and angled blocks had features which cut off all comfortable refuge.
 It was, very clearly, the blasphemous city of the mirage in stark, objective, and ineluctable reality.
-That damnable portent had had a material basis after all&mdash;there had been some horizontal stratum of ice-dust in the upper air, and this shocking stone survival had projected its image across the mountains according to the simple laws of reflection.
+That damnable portent had had a material basis after all--there had been some horizontal stratum of ice-dust in the upper air, and this shocking stone survival had projected its image across the mountains according to the simple laws of reflection.
 Of course the phantom had been twisted and exaggerated, and had contained things which the real source did not contain; yet